The dual tree of a recursive triangulation of the disk: Convergence of the discrete process

-Moreover, if $\Lam_g$ is maximal, then $\Lam_n\to \Lam_g$ as $n\to\infty$ for the the Hausdorff metric. \end{lem} One can certainly not have $\Lam_g=\lim_n \Lam_n$ without any additional assumption such as maximality.
-To see this, consider for instance the case in which the scaling factors used to ensure convergence of $f_n$ grow too fast so that $g(s)=0$ for all $s\in [0,1]$; then the lamination $\Lam_g$ is actually always empty.
+One can certainly not have $\mathfrak L_g=\lim_n \mathfrak L_n$ without any additional assumption such as maximality.
+To see this, consider, for instance, the case in which the scaling factors used to ensure convergence of $f_n$ grow too fast so that $g(s)=0$ for all $s\in [0,1]$; then the lamination $\mathfrak L_g$ is actually always empty.

 We do not have a short argument why local minima of the limit function $Z$ are almost surely distinct.
-Thus, we refer to the \cite[Corollary 5.3]{legalcu} for a direct proof of the inclusion
+Thus, we refer to the \cite{legalcu}, Corollary~5.3, for a direct proof of the inclusion